Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ```

 ### [Web API] (Deprecated) Authenticate in web API by a filter
-Please refer to [azure-spring-boot-sample-active-directory-resource-server-with-filter] for how to integrate Spring Security and Azure AD for authentication and authorization in a Single Page Application (SPA) scenario.
+Please refer to [azure-spring-boot-sample-active-directory-resource-server-by-filter] for how to integrate Spring Security and Azure AD for authentication and authorization in a Single Page Application (SPA) scenario.

 #### Configure application.yml:
 ```yaml